Sam Bankman-Fried's lawyer says FTX investments were not 'reckless'

 "Yesterday (Monday) we were told these were all reckless and frivolous investments, and I'm entitled to show that there was way more to it than we were told yesterday," Cohen said, after a prosecutor objected to his questioning about K5.

-In a lawsuit filed against K5 in June seeking to claw back $700 million, FTX's current management said a Bankman-Fried-controlled shell company used $214 million in FTX funds to buy a stake in celebrity Kendall Jenner's 818 Tequila brand at a time when the tequila company's assets were valued at just $2.94 million.
+In a lawsuit filed against K5 in June seeking to claw back US$700 million, FTX's current management said a Bankman-Fried-controlled shell company used US$214 million in FTX funds to buy a stake in celebrity Kendall Jenner's 818 Tequila brand at a time when the tequila company's assets were valued at just US$2.94 million.

 Bankman-Fried, who has pleaded not guilty, has argued that while he made mistakes running FTX, he never intended to steal funds.
 His lawyers have said he is considering taking the witness stand in his own defense.